raspberrypilearning/interactive-animation/en/step_7.md

 title: Click to make a change, reset with green flag

 ---
-You can make your sprite change when you click on it and then reset it when the green flag is clicked.
+You can make your sprite change when you click on it, and then reset it when the green flag is clicked.

 **Balloon pop when clicked**: [See inside](https://scratch.mit.edu/projects/435725465/editor){:target="_blank"}